top of page

 Voltage can be communicated in two forms: either an AND message (if x and y are triggered, the message is passed on); or an OR message (if x or y is triggered, the message is passed on).
 In addition to the logical AND and OR-type functions, these individual neurons could act as exclusive OR (XOR) intersections, which only permit a signal when another signal is graded in a particular fashion.
 How this logic squeezes into a single nerve cell and how these operations translate into higher functions remain a question.

 Neurotransmitters are released.
 These chemical messengers pass through the synaptic cleft to a downstream nerve cell and transmit information.
 A protein called Asc1/CD98hc in the membrane of neurons acts as a gate that opens and closes.
 It acts as a specific transporter for certain key amino acids for learning and memory.
 The ASC1 protein is found mainly in neurons of the hippocampus and cerebral cortex in the brain.
 It specializes in moving two key amino acids (D-serine and glycine) into or out of the neuron for the neural connections involved in learning, memory and brain plasticity (Rullo-Tubau et al, 2024).
-You can read these lines, reflect, scroll, sit, and do countless other things in this moment because of the arisings and passings of electrochemical messages.
-It is all so extraordinary to this me-construct.

 This me-construct is functional.
 It says "I" and uses possessives like "me."
 It has likes and dislikes, a list of accomplishments, memories, skills, and opinions.
 It emotes; it feels.
 It was assigned a name at birth- Jonathan- and a given family name- Felix.
 But none of the trillions of atoms that make up this frame are Jonathan and nowhere in the network of neurons or structures is there a Felix.
 The leptons, photons, quarks and subatomic particles that make up the atoms that make up the ions and molecules that make up the nucleotides that make up the macromolecules that make up the amino acids and proteins and organelles that make up the cells that make up the organs and bones and ligaments and systems that make up Jonathan have their own knowing.

+I marvel at this native intelligence.
+DNA and RNA build proteins.
+A well written code guides the binding of those proteins with lipids to form membranes that wrap around all cells and cell components (Kervin et al., 2024).
 There is no Jonathan in this unfolding.
 This imagined "I" self is a useful construct all the same.
-Calling Jonathan an "it" or I-construct is confusing to most readers, so we follow conventions.
+Calling Jonathan an "it" or I-construct is confusing to most readers, so we follow the most superficial of conventions.
 My name is Jonathan, what's your name?
 And we take it from there.

 We ask one another introductory questions or comment on this or that: "What do you do for a living?"
 "It's cold outside" "Did you watch last night's game?"